 In some cases, if it can be proved that a design falls within the scope of copyright law, copyright protection may apply regardless of registered design protection.
+The use is not a prerequisite for a design to be protected as copyrighted subject matter.
 Copyright protection of an unregistered design starts from the creation of the work and lasts for the author's lifetime plus 70 years.